 Shrink is a real threat to retail success.
 Every year, businesses across the globe lose around $100 billion to shrink, and the average shrink rate of 1.44% in the U.S. costs American retailers $48.8 billion annually.
-That’s a lot of money left on the table!
+That’s a lot of money to leave on the table!
 This means implementing methods to reduce shrink in retail should be a priority.

 Here’s the kicker: Most businesses are actually reducing their investment in tools and technology to prevent shrink.